pp81381/nice_tt6/README.md

 ## CoverManager

-A class that manages the connection and a cover
+A class that manages the connection and a set of covers

 Can be used as an async context manager